Types of Head Injuries at Work

 Workers’ Compensation Covers Work-Related Head Injuries

 About one quarter of all head injuries in the United States are work-related.
-When you suffer a head injury while working, there is a chance that you will have to take time off of work to recover.
+When you suffer a head injury while working, there is a chance that you will have to take time off work to recover.

 Workers’ Compensation should cover a trip to the emergency room and all follow-up care, including any surgeries.
-The insurance also should pay for any diagnostic examinations, medical treatment, and extended care.
+The insurance should also pay for any diagnostic examinations, medical treatment, and extended care.

 If you suffer a permanent disability as a result of an on-the-job head injury, Workers’ Compensation should provide you with a settlement based on the type of disability.